Tony Parisi (software developer)

-Tony Parisi, one of the early pioneers in virtual reality and the metaverse, is an entrepreneur, inventor and developer of 3D computer software.
+Tony Parisi is an entrepreneur, inventor and developer of 3D computer software.
 The co-creator of Virtual Reality Modeling Language (VRML), he has written books and papers on the future of technology.
 He works on WebGL and WebVR and has written two books on the former, and an introductory book on virtual reality programming.
 He is the chief strategy officer at Lamina1.
 Parisi is also a musician, composer and producer working on multiple projects.

 Career

 Parisi has designed and developed several international 3D graphics standards.
 Parisi worked with Mark Pesce to develop VRML, which Pesce presented to the world in 1994.
 The purpose of VRML was to allow for the creation of 3-D environments within the World Wide Web, accessible through a web browser.
 Parisi worked with such corporations as Microsoft, Netscape, Silicon Graphics, Sun Microsystems and Sony to gain industry acceptance of the new protocol as a standard for desktop virtual reality.
 In his early career Parisi worked as a software engineer in Cambridge, MA.
 From 1987 to 1990 Parisi was at Bolt, Beranek and Newman, developing scientific and statistical analysis software and managing projects to port products to early graphical user interface systems.

 From 1990 to 1991 Parisi was a senior software engineer at spreadsheet pioneer Lotus Development Corporation, where he worked on X, Windows and Macintosh versions of Lotus 1-2-3.
 In 1991 he co-founded Belmont Research with BBN alumni, where he created a scientific and statistical analysis software toolkit and wrote the compiler and runtime graphics and user interface libraries for BTL, the company’s domain-specific language for application developers.
 Parisi was a founding member of the Web3D Consortium, an organization focused on encouraging development and implementation of open standards for three-dimensional content and services.
 He was one of the original designers and specification editors of X3D, an upgrade to VRML which extended its features and added format encodings in XML, compressed binary and JSON.